datagrok-ai/public/help/overview/routing.md

 ## Queries

-Datagroke supports execution of saved queries via URL.
+Datagrok supports execution of saved queries via URL.

 For example, after following the link [https://public.datagrok.ai/q/Demo.Northwind.Products](https://public.datagrok.ai/q/Demo.Northwind.Products), the query "Products" will be executed and we will see the table that has just been created from query result.

-It is important to note that the link to [Data query](../access/data-query.md), in addition to its name, must also contain the [Data connection](../access/data-connection.md) name and namespace (or several nested namespaces).
+The link to [Data query](../access/data-query.md), in addition to its name, must also contain the [Data connection](../access/data-connection.md) name and namespace (or several nested namespaces).

 [Parameterized queries](../access/parameterized-queries.md) can also be executed using the URL.
 Query parameters are passed directly in the URL.
 For Example: